AaronKutch/awint/README.md

 - Add custom allocator parameter to `ExtAwi`
 - Do something about the `Display` impls.
 The `Debug` impls are probably final, but the `Display` impl needs more functionality.
 Some of the serialization trait impls also need work.

-The eventual plan for this system is to create a new kind of RTL description library that is not a DSL but is rather plain Rust code that can be run normally.
-There will be another crate with another struct also named `Bits`, similar to `awint_core::Bits` except that it has purely lazy execution, creating a DAG record the order in which different `Bits` operations are applied.
-A `const` function with a signature containing entirely `Bits` references (or perhaps a struct with a trait, the details are still being worked out) can have a macro applied to it, which will run the function body with the lazy version of `Bits` and calculate a DAG constant equivalent to the function.
-The function can be called like normal and can have the typical compiler optimizations applied, while the DAG can be inspected for more complicated things.